 Horsetails, in genus Equisetum, are easily recognized by their unique stems, which are hollow and jointed, usually stand erect, and have lengthwise ridges.
 They can look a lot like green soda straws.
 The leaves are small and fused together into a collarlike sheath at each node (joint), and the tips of the leaves are free and scalelike.
-Horsetails are perennial and grow from rhizomes.
-The strobili (spore-bearing reproductive structures) are conelike, with dense, 6-sided plates apparent on the outer surface.

-Three species of horsetails occur in Missouri.
+Three species of horsetails occur in Missouri:

-• Common (or winter) scouring rush (E. hyemale) is also called rough horsetail.
+- Common (or winter) scouring rush (E. hyemale) is also called rough horsetail.
 Its stems do not branch much, and they are rough to the touch.
-Leaf sheaths have a wide, dark band near the base, usually with a white band in the middle, and a thin, dark band at the tip.
+The leaf sheaths have a wide, dark band near the base, usually with a white band in the middle, and a thin, dark band at the tip.
 The teeth sometimes persist at maturity.
 Its strobili have sharp-pointed tips and can be up to about 1 inch long.
 Spores are shed March–August.
 This is the most common equisetum in the state.
 It forms large, dense colonies along roadways and railroad banks.
 It is scattered nearly statewide, along stream banks, spring branches, rivers, lakes, ponds, ditches, roadsides, and railroads.

-• Common (or field) horsetail (E. arvense) looks quite different from the above two.
+- Common (or field) horsetail (E. arvense) looks quite different from the above two.
 It has two kinds of stems.
 Its vegetative stems are green and have regular whorls of branches, while its fertile stems are pink to tan or white and are unbranched at the time when spores are shed.
 Spores are shed April–May.
 The fertile stems last only a few weeks, until the strobili have matured and shed spores; then, they wither.
 When they wither, the sterile stems become more noticeable.
 This species is scattered nearly statewide, but it is most common north of the Missouri River.
 It grows along rivers and streams, lakes and ponds, pastures, roadsides, and railroads; it also occurs in freshwater marshes, fens, wet prairies, and edges of bottomland forests.

 Statewide.